What is the Halo Effect?

 Very much so.
 Even when there’s enough information available to make accurate judgments, our brain prefers taking shortcuts.
 The short cut, in this case, is a cognitive bias called the Halo Effect.

-To an extent, it’s a type of confirmation bias, since we judge people in a manner that confirms our first impression of them or what we already believe about them.
+To an extent, the Halo Effect is a type of confirmation bias, since we judge people in a manner that confirms our first impression of them or what we already believe about them.
 We turn to it to fill the gaps in our understanding of a person, who we don’t know yet.
 In that sense, it can also backfire because if we don’t like them then it will lead to negative biases.
 X criticizes, X is arrogant.

 Tracing Its Origins